SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 #### Hints and Guidelines

-It is very important when facing such types of tasks where some coordinates are given to pay attention to **the order** in which they are submitted and to properly understand which of the coordinates we will use and how.
+It is very important when facing such types of problems where some coordinates are given to pay attention to **the order** in which they are submitted and to properly understand which of the coordinates we will use and how.
 In this case, the input is in order **x1, y1, x2, y2, x3, y3**.
 If we do not follow this sequence, the solution becomes incorrect.
 First, we write the code that reads the input data:

 ![](assets/chapter-8-1-images/01.Triangle-area-03.png)